PhilipKlaus/gpulink/README.md

    ...
 ```

-**gpulink** provides a [Recorder](gpulink/recorder.py) class for recording several GPU properties.
-An instance of this
+**gpulink** provides a [Recorder](https://github.com/PhilipKlaus/gpu-link/gpulink/recorder.py) class for recording
-class mst be created using one of the factory methods, e.g.:
+several GPU properties.
+An instance of this class must be created using one of the factory methods, e.g.:

 ```
     recorder = gpu.Recorder.create_memory_recorder(ctx, ctx.gpus)